How to build a complex document parameter filtering interface using the `archiveFilters` tag, such as real estate, product filtering?

-In website operation, providing users with efficient and accurate content filtering features is the key to improving user experience and content discoverability.Whether it is complex real estate information, massive product SKUs, or professional industry documents, a well-designed filtering interface can allow users to quickly locate the required information.archiveFiltersThe label is a powerful tool for building such complex filtering interfaces.
+In website operation, providing users with an efficient and accurate content filtering function is the key to improving user experience and content discoverability.Whether it is complex real estate information, massive product SKUs, or professional industry documents, a well-designed filtering interface can help users quickly locate the information they need.In AnQi CMS,archiveFiltersThe label is a powerful tool for building such complex filtering interfaces.

-Understanding the core of the filtering interface: content model and custom parameters
+Understanding the core of the filtering interface: content model and custom parameters.

-To build flexible filtering functionality, you first need to understand the concept of 'content model' in the 'Anqi CMS'.The Auto CMS allows us to customize content models according to business needs, such as creating a model for 'Real Estate' and another for 'Products'.In these models, we can add various custom fields to describe the different properties of the content.
+To build a flexible filtering function, you first need to understand the concept of 'content model' in Anqi CMS.The AnQi CMS allows us to customize content models according to business requirements, such as creating a model for "Real Estate" and another for "Products".In these models, we can add various custom fields to describe different properties of the content.

 • House type(Single selection: residential, apartment, villa, shop)

-• Region(Drop-down selection: Beijing, Shanghai, Guangzhou, Shenzhen)
+• Area(Drop-down selection: Beijing, Shanghai, Guangzhou, Shenzhen)

 {% archiveFilters filters with moduleId="1" allText="全部" %}